Seal of Michigan

 This seal was adopted in the year of 1835, on June 22.

 Public Act 19 of 1963 states that "The great seal shall be comprised [sic] the coat of arms of the state around which shall appear the words 'great seal of the state of Michigan, A.D.
 MDCCCXXXV'."

 Coat of arms of Michigan

-Legally distinct from, but adopted simultaneously alongside the Great Seal in 1835, is the Coat of arms of Michigan.
-The current rendition of the Coat of Arms was adopted by the Legislature in 1911 (MCL 2.21).
+Legally distinct from, but adopted simultaneously alongside the Great Seal in 1835, is the coat of arms of Michigan.
+The coat of arms was re-asserted and its blazon defined by the Legislature in Act 209 of 1911 (MCL 2.21–22).
 It is identical to the Great Seal of Michigan with the legend or circle, "The Great Seal of the State of Michigan, A.D.
 MDCCCXXXV", omitted.
-Unlike the Great Seal, the Coat of Arms may be printed on documents, stationery, or ornaments with no design or words and disconnected with any advertisement (MCL 750.247).
-However, a person who improperly exhibits and displays the Coat of Arms is guilty of a misdemeanor (MCL 750.245).
+Unlike the Great Seal, the coat of arms may be printed on documents, stationery, or ornaments with no design or words and disconnected with any advertisement (MCL 750.247).
+However, a person who improperly exhibits and displays the coat of arms is guilty of a misdemeanor (MCL 750.245).